Microarray Analysis

 Input

-2. Geneset collection.
-Select from Gene Ontology (GO)-Biological Process (BP), -Cellular Component (CC), and -Molecular Function (MF), KEGG, and WikiPathways geneset collections.
+2. Geneset collection 📋 Select one of the following geneset collections: Gene Ontology-Biological Process (GO-BP), -Cellular Component (GO-CC), and -Molecular Function (GO-MF), KEGG, and WikiPathways geneset collections.

-3. Ranking variable.
-Indicate which variable (logFC, -log P value, or signed -log P value) will be used to rank genes for the GSEA.
+3. Ranking variable 🔢 Specify which variable (log2FC, -log10 P value, or signed -log10 P value) will be used to rank genes for the GSEA.

-4. Gene identifier.
-Select which column of the statistics table contains the gene identifiers and what type of identifiers these are (e.g., Entrez Gene, Ensembl Gene, or Gene Symbol).
-Furthermore, indicate to which organism the gene identifiers belong.
+4. Gene identifier 🔖 Select which column in the statistics table contains the gene identifiers, and specify the identifier type (e.g., Entrez Gene, Ensembl Gene, or Gene Symbol) and organism.

 Output